-The Constitution of the Manager provides that unless otherwise determined by the Company in a general meeting the number of Directors shall not be less than two and not more than twelve.
-The Manager currently has four Directors, all of whom are Executive Directors of Macquarie - John Roberts (Chairman), Frank Kwok, Matthew Gummer and David Luboff.
+The Constitution of the Manager provides that unless otherwise determined by the Company in a general meeting the number of Directors shall not be less than two and not more than 12.
+The Manager currently has 4 Directors - John Roberts (Chairman), Matthew Gummer, David Luboff and Daniel Walmsley (appointed on 1 December 2010).

-The details of each of the director's skill, experience and expertise are set out on page 1 of the Directors' Report.
+The details of each of the director's skill, experience, expertise and period of office held are set out on page 1 of the Directors' Report.

-There are no independent directors on the Board of the Manager and this represents a departure from ASX Recommendation 2.1, which recommends that the majority of the Board consist of independent directors.
+There are no independent directors on the Board of the Manager and this represents a departure from ASX recommendation 2.1, which recommends that the majority of the Board consist of independent directors.